GuruROM v6

 v6.16

-- Identical to v6.14, but has additional native support defaults for additional 14Mhz DMAC hacks on the A2091/A590, which are uncommon.
+- Has additional native support defaults for A2091/A590 14Mhz DMAC hacks, which are uncommon.

-- Default of the boot time command query for Sync compatibility changes (see ID Jumpers below).
+- The at-boot-time command query for Sync compatibility checks changes (see ID Jumpers below, is more agressive/less safe).

 - This is the current release version on the current combined (Omni) adapter.